 Greece is amazing, but let’s get real – this is my least favorite part of living here.
 The pipes are too old and narrow to handle anything larger than a postage stamp.
 Greece isn’t the only country where this is the case – it’s true in most of Southeast Asia too.

-But when the garbagemen are on a semi-strike in 90-degree weather and the trash piles up several feet high… it makes a bad situation very, very unpleasant (flashbacks to last October!).
+But when the garbagemen are on a semi-strike in 90-degree weather and the trash piles up several feet high… it makes a bad situation very, very unpleasant.
 So yes, that’s what that little waste bin next to the toilet is for.

 7. The produce is incredible, and you can buy it from the farmers themselves.